About

 Turris

-• RadMission: Single-speed e-bike with a mid-step frame.
+• RadMission: Lightweight single-speed e-bike with a mid-step frame.
 Surprisingly capable on hills, but you’ll have to pedal.
+Borrow this bike.

 Image of RadMission